Mohit07-S/Participated-in-competition-Insurance--Regression-problem-/README.md

-# Regression problem in insurance.
+# Regression problem on the insurance data set.